This page provides general tips for setting up your artwork to print at the Resource Centre.

 If you design your artwork at home, bring it to the Resource Centre as a JPEG or PDF file in case we don’t have the program or fonts that you have used.
 It is also a good idea to bring a version in the file type you designed it in (e.g. a Publisher, Photoshop or Word file) so that you can make changes to it here if you want to (and if we have the right program for you).
-There’s a full list of the software we have available on our computers and internet page.
+There’s a list of the main software we have available on our computers and internet page.

-All of our machines leave at least 6mm blank at the edge of the page.
-Bear this in mind when designing your artwork – if it doesn’t have a border the edges could end up getting chopped off when you print it!
-You should leave a border of a least 1cm on everything.
+All of our machines leave at least 6mm blank at the edges of the page.
+Bear this in mind when designing your artwork – if it doesn’t have a margin, the edges could end up getting chopped off when you print it!
+You should leave a margin of a least 6mm on everything.